Thais mourn dozens, mainly kids, killed in day care attack | Law-Order

 - Country:

-Relatives grieving staggering loss on Friday created a makeshift altar of flowers, juice boxes and a stuffed animal at a day care centre where a fired police officer slaughtered dozens of people, including preschool children who were napping.
+Relatives wailed and some collapsed as they grieved Friday over the small coffins carrying children slain by a fired police officer who stormed a day care centre in rural Thailand during naptime.

-The entire country reeled in the wake of Thursday's grisly knife and gun attack in a small town nestled among rice paddies in one of the nation's poorest regions.
+Thailand's deadliest mass killing left virtually no one untouched in the small community nestled among rice paddies in one of the nation's poorest regions.
+Grief also gripped the rest of the country, where flags were lowered to half-staff and schoolchildren said prayers to honor the dead.

-At least 24 of the 36 people killed in the assault, Thailand's deadliest mass killing, were children.
+At least 24 of the 36 people killed in Thursday's grisly gun and knife attack were children, mostly preschoolers.

 "I cried until I had no more tears coming out of my eyes.
-They are running through my heart,'' said Seksan Sriraj, 28, who lost his pregnant wife, due to give birth this month, in the attack at the Young Children's Development Centre in Uthai Sawan.
+They are running through my heart,'' said Seksan Sriraj, 28, whose pregnant wife was due to give birth this month and who worked at the Young Children's Development Center in Uthai Sawan.

 "My wife and my child have gone to a peaceful place.
 I am alive and will have to live.
 If I can't go on, my wife and my child will be worried about me, and they won't be reborn in the next life,'' he said.

-A stream of people, including Prime Minster Prayuth Chan-ocha, other government representatives and relatives themselves, have left flowers at the day care centre.
+A stream of people, including Prime Minister Prayuth Chan-ocha, other government representatives and relatives themselves, have left flowers at the day care center.
 By afternoon, bouquets of white roses and carnations lined the wall outside, along with five tiny juice boxes, bags of corn chips and a stuffed animal.
-A faded Thai flag flew at half-staff above.
+Later, relatives received the bodies at the local Buddhist temple.
+As the small, white coffins were opened, some screamed, while others fainted.
+Paramedics revived them with smelling salts.
+For a time, the grounds outside the temple were crowded with people overcome by grief.

+"It was just too much.
+I can't accept this," said Oy Yodkhao, 51, sitting on a bamboo mat in the oppressive heat as relatives gave her water and gently mopped her brow.

+Her 4-year-old grandson Tawatchai Sriphu was killed, and she said she worried for the child's siblings.
+The family of rice farmers is close, with three generations living under one roof.

 Panya took his own life after killing his wife and child at home.

-Satita added that the attacker's son hadn't been to the day care centre recently because he was sick.
+Satita added that the attacker's son hadn't been to the day care center recently because he was sick.

 Thailand's previous worst mass killing involved a disgruntled soldier who opened fire in and around a mall in the northeastern city of Nakhon Ratchasima in 2020, killing 29 people and holding off security forces for some 16 hours before eventually being killed by them.